TSummersLab/SMART_matlab/README.md

       * The functions are as follows:
           * camList = webcamlist
             * Displays a list of all available webcams.
-            * If your webcam is not detected, make sure it is compatible with the Matlab webcam package.
+            * If your webcam is not detected, make sure it is compatible with the MATLAB webcam package.
             * The order of webcams in this list may change if the port the camera is connected to changes.
 It is recommended that this line is run the first time a webcam is connected.
           * cam = webcam(1)
             * Creates an object for the webcam.